-You can do a great deal to help yourself and the hygienist, as you are in control of your mouth between visits to the practice.
+You can do a lot to help yourself and the hygienist, as you are the one who looks after your mouth in between visits to the practice.
 Your hygienist will have shown you how to remove plaque with a toothbrush and fluoride toothpaste.

 They will also have shown you how to clean between your teeth with ‘interdental' brushes, floss or tape.

-There are many oral care products now available including specialist toothpastes, power or electric toothbrushes, and mouthwashes.
+There are many oral care products you can get, including specialist toothpastes, electric or ‘power' toothbrushes, and mouthwashes.
 Your hygienist will recommend those that are best for you.

-We recommend you follow three simple steps to help keep your teeth and gums healthy.
+We recommend that you follow three simple steps to help keep your teeth and gums healthy:

 Cutting down the amount of sugar in your diet, and the number of times that you eat during the day, can help to reduce decay.
 Your hygienist can help you by looking at your decay problem and your diet, and by making some recommendations for you to consider.

 Chewing sugar-free gum for 10 minutes after meals can also help to prevent tooth decay.
-Chewing gum makes your mouth produce more saliva, which in turn cancels out the acid produced in your mouth after drinking and eating.
+Chewing gum makes your mouth produce more saliva, which cancels out the acid produced in your mouth after drinking and eating.